 Rose Bruford College is committed to promoting equality, diversity and inclusion in all aspects of College life.
-The College does not tolerate any acts of discrimination or harassment by staff or students, whether intentional or not.
+The College has a zero-tolerance policy in regards to any acts of discrimination or harassment by staff or students, whether intentional or not.

 We aim to support all our students and staff, and respect all protected characteristics as outlined by the Equality Act 2010.
 The act is a legal framework that advances equality for all and protects against discrimination on the grounds of age, disability, gender identity, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation.
 We also acknowledge the inequalities around social class and socio economics.